Datahman/ScalaRESTSpray/README.md

 * Update (PUT) any field of the object

 ## Future to dos:
+* Implement CRON job side effect free.
+Done.
+* Remove the need of having timestamp on objects, and associated need on items.
+Contain item creation time on a hash MAP ?
 * Implement restriction on the PUT procedure
 * Implement (somehow) an extra description of the offer at a detail level
 * Consider refactorisation on time based properties